colouring-cities/colouring-indonesia-new/docs/setup-production-environment.md

 `http://<ip_address_of_vm>`

-You should see the Colouring Cities homepage.
+You should see the Colouring Indonesia homepage.

-To stop the colouring-core app type:
+To stop the colouring-Indonesia app type:

 `pm2 stop ecosystem.config.js`